-New players to this cannon will quickly be able to make sense of the rule book, which provides plenty of example plays for the more 'complex' rules.
+New players to this canon will quickly be able to make sense of the rule book, which provides plenty of example plays for the more 'complex' rules.
 The rule book isn't the most concise, and looking for rule clarity and reminders isn't always as straightforward as one would like - I always forget how many coins you start with during set up, and I also forget I have to go to page six to find out.

-Of particular note is the iconography, particularly on some of the Science tokens, Guides and Wonders – once you know what they mean the symbols do "make sense,” but that meaning doesn't spring forth, so early games can become slowed while you look them up.
+Of particular note is the iconography.
+Particularly on some of the Science tokens, Guides and Wonders.
+Once you know what they mean, the symbols do "make sense."
+But that meaning doesn't spring forth, so early games can become slowed while you look them up.

 With an almost perfect and useful box insert, quality components including the nifty military tracker, Repos Productions have done exactly what you would expect of a major game distributor.
-Unfortunately, they have even managed to make the card sizes irritating again!
-In 7 Wonders they are unnecessarily big, whilst in Duel they're too small – yes it helps keeps the footprint down, but if a standard poker card size had been used very little would have been lost.

 All the player interaction happens above the table; one player out-smarting, out-manoeuvring and out-playing the other.
-The tit-for-tat of selecting the card you know you opponent needs soon becomes too costly, and so as the game progresses so too must a player's ability to plan and strategise.
+The tit-for-tat of selecting the card you know your opponent needs soon becomes too costly, and so as the game progresses so too must a player's ability to plan and strategise.

-7 Wonders Duel plays in under an hour, and is a great two-player game with enough depth, strategy and variation to ensure each game will feel and play differently.
+7 Wonders Duel plays in under an hour and is a great two-player game with enough depth, strategy and variation to ensure each game will feel and play differently.
 It also looks both interesting and beautiful on the table.